 - Soot Build-up: Excessive soot buildup in the combustion chamber is a clear sign that something is not working as it should.
 If you happen to notice this problem while cleaning out your furnace or boiler, do not ignore it.
 Soot buildup usually indicates that your burners need to be adjusted or that your heat exchanger requires replacement.
 In order to avoid potentially dangerous consequences such as carbon monoxide leaks, it is critical to call in a professional to diagnose and fix the problem as soon as possible.
 Trying to fix this problem yourself without proper training and equipment can lead to injuries or further damage to your system.

-- Short-cycling: If you’ve noticed that your furnace is running for brief periods and then shutting off suddenly, you could be experiencing a short-cycling issue.
+- Short-cycling: If you’ve noticed that your furnace is running for brief periods and then shutting off, you could be experiencing a short-cycling issue.
 This problem can stem from a variety of issues, such as a malfunctioning thermostat or an overheating exchanger.
 Although it may be tempting to try and tackle the issue on your own, it’s best to enlist the help of a professional to diagnose and solve the problem.

 - Irregular pilot flame: The pilot flame should burn blue and evenly to ensure optimal efficiency.
 However, if you encounter a yellow, irregular flame in your furnace, it may indicate a malfunctioning system.
 Generally, this could mean that your burners are dirty or your heat exchanger is cracked.
 It is essential to contact a professional to investigate the situation since this kind of job is potentially hazardous.